 The first question we usually get from our clients after they sign the contract is when our team can start the project.
 We are excited to start, and we know you are as well.
 There is a sizable amount of planning and organization so that we can successfully execute your project.
-A good rule of thumb, especially for kitchen remodels, would be 6 to 8 weeks from signing the contract.
-When there are cabinets involved, the wait time is typically six weeks, and we like to visually inspect the cabinets beforehand to make sure there is no damage.
+A good rule of thumb, especially for kitchen remodels, would be 6 to 8 weeks from signing the contract but average and production times may vary.
+When there are cabinets involved, the wait time is typically 12 weeks, and we like to visually inspect the cabinets beforehand to make sure there is no damage.